Invite additional users

 }

-Users must be enrolled with at least one additional authentication factor to perform step-up authentication for operations that require Strong Customer Authentication (SCASCA Strong Customer Authentication - a two-factor authentication solution required by PSD2 regulations for when end-users are accessing their payment account sensitive information or initiating transactions.
+The user must enroll at least one additional authentication factor to perform step-up authentication for operations that require Strong Customer Authentication (SCASCA Strong Customer Authentication - a two-factor authentication solution required by PSD2 regulations for when end-users are accessing their payment account sensitive information or initiating transactions.
 SCA requires at least two of the following: something you know (password), something you have (device), or something you are (biometrics).).
+Enrolling SMS as an authentication factor can be done in two ways:

-You can start the enrollment process using the API.
-The user receives a text message (SMS) on the mobile number provided when creating the user.
+Start the enrollment process using the API.
+The user receives a text message (SMS) at the mobile number provided when the user was created.

 {